LRCE Teach! is a three-phase process:

 APPLICATION AND INTERVIEW PROCESS

-- Potential participants submit original, two-page application to CS.
-Applications for the Fall 2017 Cohort will be accepted from April 29, 2017 through September 21, 2017.
+- Potential participants submit original, two-page application to LRCE.
+Applications for the Summer 2018 Cohort will be accepted from December 1, 2017 through April 13, 2018.

 - Applications are pre-screened by the LRCE staff, and potential participants meeting all requirements are invited via email to an in-person interview.